svj-aventador/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/escrow.md

 _(Requires the [Escrow amendment][].)_

-The `Escrow` object type represents a held payment of XRP waiting to be executed or canceled.
+The `Escrow` object type represents a held payment of SGY waiting to be executed or canceled.
 An [EscrowCreate transaction][] creates an `Escrow` object in the ledger.
 A successful [EscrowFinish][] or [EscrowCancel][] transaction deletes the object.
 If the ``Escrow`` object has a [_crypto-condition_](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02), the payment can only succeed if an EscrowFinish transaction provides the corresponding _fulfillment_ that satisfies the condition.
 (The only supported crypto-condition type is [PREIMAGE-SHA-256](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02#section-8.1).)
 If the `Escrow` object has a `FinishAfter` time, the held payment can only execute after that time.

 An `Escrow` object is associated with two addresses:

-- The owner, who provides the XRP when creating the `Escrow` object.
-If the held payment is canceled, the XRP returns to the owner.
+- The owner, who provides the SGY when creating the `Escrow` object.
+If the held payment is canceled, the SGY returns to the owner.
-- The destination, where the XRP is paid when the held payment succeeds.
+- The destination, where the SGY is paid when the held payment succeeds.
 The destination can be the same as the owner.

 ## Example {{currentpage.name}} JSON